Nurfen/Hivemind/README.md

 - People have to vote for parties that rarely fully align with their interests.
 - Black-and-white thinking and a lack of nuance of the larger population due to low-quality media coverage.
 - People stay in local communities, which lack variety in perspectives and reduce the openness of their minds.
+- Corruption.
+People are easily corrupted when the discussion occurs behind closed doors.

 ## Proposed solution